Korrd/challenge-blue-green/readme.md

 In the past, most deployment methods required the site or app to go into maintenance mode or altogether offline in order to get updated.
 This used to be inconvenient for the user, as he can't use our service during such window.

-Historically, such maintenance windows used to be performed during off-hours, but as services become more _mission-critical_ or are provided across the globe, such practices become less and less acceptable, as there are no off-hours any more.
+Historically, such maintenance windows used to be performed during off-hours, but as services become more _mission-critical_ or are provided across the globe, such practices become less and less acceptable, as there are no off-hours anymore.

-Also, if something went wrong, a rollback might require the old version to be re-uploaded or restored from an out-of-site backup, adding up to the total downtime and also to the unhappiness of the user base.
+Also, if something went wrong, a rollback might require the old version to be re-uploaded or restored from an out-of-site backup, adding up to the total downtime and also to the unhappiness of the userbase.

 So, having considered that, I began my research into the matter, and after some time, I came across Mr. Martin Fowler's blog.
 It seems he has had the exact same problem I was presented with.
 Namely, **how to perform Continuous Delivery without having to put the site on maintenance mode, or stopping the service altogether while doing so**.

 **His approach was quite simple, yet elegant:**